wernerglinka/metalsmith-blog-lists/README.md

 ### Options

 You can pass options to metalsmith-blog-lists with the Javascript API or CLI.
 The options are:
-- latestQuantity: optional.
+- **latestQuantity**: optional.
 The number of blogposts to display.
 The default is 3.
-- featuredQuantity: optional.
+- **featuredQuantity**: optional.
 The number of featured blogposts to display.
 The default is 3.
-- featuredPostOrder: optional.
+- **featuredPostOrder**: optional.
 The order in which featured blogposts are displayed.
 The default is "desc".
-- fileExtension: optional.
+- **fileExtension**: optional.
+The blogpost file extension.
 The default is `.md`.
+- **blogDirectoryName**: optional.
+The blogpost directory must be in the Metalsmith source directory.The default is `blog`

 ### Debug